Shamantakamani: Plot

-In his investigation, Ranjith discovers that three are not guilty: Uma Maheswara Rao opened the car to take a water bottle for vomiting Bhanumati; Siva and a girl, Smita, entered the vehicle for a failed one-night stand after she smells him as a rural dweller.
+In his investigation, Ranjith discovers that three are not guilty: Rao opened the car to take a water bottle for a vomiting Bhanumati; Siva and a girl, Smita, entered the vehicle for a failed one-night stand after she smells him as a rural dweller.
 Fortuitously, Ranjith's fate turns out when he detects their romance; he takes bribes from Siva, thinking he is the car owner.
 Later, an intoxicated Karthik sneaks the car keys from Krishna and advances to flaunt before Madhu, as she is leaving India for her master's by tomorrow.
 Later, he parked the car at the same spot and returned home.
 So, Ranjith closes the case with a lack of evidence and acquits them.

-Here, as a flabbergast, Ranjith unveils to his acolyte constable Satyanarayana that the actual killer, Jagannath himself, has heisted the car by his P.A.
-Indeed, he got wind of I.T. raids because of buying the Shamanthakamani.
+Here, as a flabbergast, Ranjith unveils to his acolyte constable Satyanarayana that the actual thief, Jagannath himself, has heisted the car by his PA.
+Indeed, he got wind of IT raids because of buying the Shamanthakamani.
 Jagannath temporarily shifted the illegal documents, black money, and ornaments into the vehicle.
-Besides becoming conscious of Krishna's birthday party, he tactically spied on him and mandated his P.A. to steal it with the spare key.
+Besides becoming aware of Krishna's birthday party, he tactically spied on him and mandated his PA to steal it with the spare key.
 Following this, Jagannath forged a false complaint by Krishna to divert the matter into the media, and the I.T. department may not suspect Shamanthakamani.
-Now, he offers a ₹ 30 lakh bribe to Ranjith to settle the issue.
+Now, he offers Ranjith a ₹30 lakh bribe to settle the issue.
 After a successful raid failure, Jagannath returns for his wealth and then ruses to destroy the car for safekeeping.
-Astonishingly, he collapses into cardiac arrest and becomes paralyzed, viewing the vanish of all the assets.

-At last, it opens that Uma Maheswara Rao steals the diamonds when opening the car.
+Astonishingly, he collapses into cardiac arrest and becomes paralyzed, viewing the loss of all his assets.
+At last, it is revealed that Rao stole the diamonds when opening the car.
 Siva notices the black money and picks it up while bribing Ranjith.
 Karthik observes that he hadn't returned the key, which contained a rare diamond.

-Finally, the movie ends happily with Krishna not bothered about the theft and decides to take care of his father; Siva starts a bar & restaurant in Kotipalli and finds out that Sridevi's husband orders his friends to give drinks accessible to him all the time, Uma Maheswara Rao migrated to Dubai with his lady love, Karthik decides to go abroad for his masters along with Madhu.
-Ranjith ends up becoming the subject of a departmental inquiry for his corrupt practices.
+In the end, Krishna does not bother about the theft and decides to take care of his father.
+Siva opens a bar and a restaurant in Kotipalli and realizes that Sridevi's husband orders his friends to give him drinks all the time.
+Rao migrates to Dubai with his lady love.
+Karthik decides to go abroad for his master's along with Madhu.
+Ranjith becomes the subject of a departmental inquiry for his corrupt practices.